Lowercase

 Real-Life Examples

-Here are some practical ways you can use the "Lowercase" action in your applications:
+Here are some practical ways you can use the "Lowercase" function in your applications:

 - Inputs: